priv-kweihmann/meta-rubygems/CONTRIBUTING.md

 ## Licensing

-New contributions are licensed under either `MIT`.
+New contributions are licensed under `MIT`.
 There is no need to sign a CLA, your full copyright will be left unchanged.

 ## Styleguide for recipes